-Personnel/Employees

-Salaries: List each position by title on the itemized budget form (and name of employee, if available).
+- Section 1 Personnel/Employees - Salaries: List each position by title on the itemized budget form (and name of employee, if available).
 Show the annual salary rate for the employee and the number of hours to be devoted to the project by the employee.
 The amount requested should take into account time needed to establish and fill positions and the demands for personnel during the course of the project.
-(Job descriptions and qualifications of staff should be on file at the agency and available upon request.)

-Employee Benefits: Indicate each type of benefit included and the total cost allowable to employees assigned to the program.
-If this is percentage based, indicate the percentage.
+(Job descriptions and qualifications of staff should be on file at the agency and available upon request.) - Employee Benefits: Indicate and explain each type of benefit included and the total cost allowable to employees assigned to the program.
+If this is percentage based, indicate the percentage and include the calculation used. - Section 2 Consultants (Please consult with DCJS prior to requesting funds in this category.) - Section 3 Travel